Okavango Delta

 For me, the closer the wild animals, the better.

 All of Tucan Travel’s Group Tours through Botswana include an overnight stay in the Okavango Delta on a remote island.
-To get to the island, the group ride mokoros through the reeds.
-They have the opportunity to swim in a safe part of the delta, free of hippos and crocs and spend the night listening to the sounds of the wildlife.
-Does this sound like magic?
-Click here to browse tours.
+To get to the island, the group rides mokoros through the reeds.
+They have the opportunity to swim in a safe part of the delta.
+This area is free of hippos and crocs.

 Spread the love